Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 # Interaction Script for Isabella Torres and Marcus Reynolds

+## Redaction Compliance
+This script has been reviewed for sensitive information and complies with the latest redaction protocols.

 - **Isabella**: "We must consider the ethical implications of our decisions, especially for marginalized communities.
 Our choices could uplift or harm those we aim to protect."
 - **Marcus**: "I understand your concerns, but we must act decisively to protect our nation.
 We can't let idealism cloud our judgment.
 However, I recognize the importance of including those voices in our strategy."
 - **Isabella**: "Exactly!
 We must be mindful of the long-term effects and the lives at stake."